-.09 The actuary's best estimate assumption of annuity mortality would depend on the annuitant's age, sex, smoking habit, health, and lifestyle, size of premium, plan of annuity and its benefits provided, and whether registered or not, whether structured settlement, and whether group or individual contract, and would include the effect of any anti-selection resulting from the annuitant's option to 1730.18 select the timing, form, or amount of annuity payment, or to commute annuity payments.
+.09 The actuary's best estimate assumption of annuity mortality would depend on and would include the effect of any anti-selection resulting from the annuitant's option to select the timing, form, or amount of annuity payment, or to commute annuity payments.

-- .10 The insurance underwriting in a "back-to-back" insurance/annuity package may unfavourably affect the best estimate. - .11 It is prescribed that the actuary's best estimate includes a secular trend toward lower mortality rates as promulgated from time to time. - The low and high margins for adverse deviations are respectively a subtraction of 5% and 15% of the best estimate. - .13 Selection of a higher margin for adverse deviations is appropriate if the insurer's 2350.01 policy file does not classify annuitants by sex, or annuity payment control is inadequate.
+- The insurance underwriting in a "back-to-back" insurance/annuity package may unfavourably affect the best estimate. - It is prescribed that the actuary's best estimate includes a secular trend toward lower mortality rates as promulgated from time to time. - The low and high margins for adverse deviations are respectively a subtraction of 5% and 15% of the best estimate. - An additional significant consideration for the determination of the level of margin for adverse deviations is the possibility of commuting survival dependent benefits after periodic payments have started.